siri1404/GreenLens-Edge-AI/README.md

 ```

 ### Contributing
 Contributions to extend the functionality are welcome and encouraged.
+Please review the [contribution guide](CONTRIBUTING.md) prior to submitting a pull request.

 Please do your best to maintain the "base template" spirit of the app so that it remains a blank canvas for developers looking to build a custom local chat app.